zaaack/foy/README.md

 )
 ```

-Dependencies are running serially by default, but you can specific them running concurrently.
+Dependencies run serially by default but you can specify when a task should be run concurrently.

-e.g. Passing running options to dependencies.
+Example: Passing running options to dependencies:

 ```ts
 task(